vinson-han/CS50/week 6 python/dna/README.md

-Run your program as python dna.py databases/small.csv sequences/1.txt.
-Your program should output Bob.
+<li>Run your program as python dna.py databases/small.csv sequences/1.txt.
+Your program should output Bob.</li>
 Run your program as python dna.py databases/small.csv sequences/2.txt.
 Your program should output No match.
 Run your program as python dna.py databases/small.csv sequences/3.txt.
 Your program should output No match.
 Run your program as python dna.py databases/small.csv sequences/4.txt.
 Your program should output Alice.